Conversations with an Artist: Jean Jack

 What’s the most inspiring thing you’ve seen, read, watched or listened to recently?

 I can’t really think of just one thing that inspires me.
 I see things all the time that make me think about my work.
 I guess the most inspirational would be an old farmhouse in Maine that I have painted many times.

 What advice would you give to your younger self about your artistic journey

 Just keep going.
 Let your eyes take you on this journey and be open about it.

 Jean's oil paintings of barns and farm houses, while based on photographs she takes, are a shift in perspective through the exquisite arrangements where the buildings fit themselves into the landscape, and the sky fills in the spaces between the two.
 We're smitten.
-See them in-person or give us a call for buying info.
+See them in-person, give us a call or see Shop for buying info.